 2.6.4 Presentation of credentials by non-resident heads of mission

-Non-resident HOMs-designate are offered an individual date and time for a private call on the Governor-General to present credentials.
+Non-resident HOMs-designate are offered a date and time for an individual call on the Governor-General to present credentials.
 They may be accompanied by their spouse and/or one official either from their mission or a consular post in Australia.
-The call does not involve ceremonial elements.

 Photographs taken during the call are available electronically as soon as they become available.
-Protocol Branch will email a link and an individual password to access the images.
+Protocol Branch advise of an email link and an individual password to access the images.
 Missions are welcome to download photographs for their own use.

 Protocol Branch will arrange delivery of a set of printed photographs following the presentation of credentials.